 - Have a college grade point average of at least a 3.00 on a 4.00 scale, and

 - Be a U.S. citizen from the 50 states or the District of Columbia; a U.S. national for those students nominated by institutions in Puerto Rico, Guam, Virgin Islands, American Samoa, and Commonwealth of the Northern Mariana Islands; or a permanent resident.
 A permanent resident nominated for the scholarship must include a letter stating his/her intent to become a U.S. citizen.
 A photocopy of the nominee’s Permanent Resident Card, also known as the Alien Registration Card or Green Card, must also be submitted.

-Campus deadline is December 15, with time to edit before the program deadline in mid-January.
+Campus deadline is early December, with time to edit before the program deadline in mid-January.
 The College may only nominate 4 students for this award.
 Therefore, though you may complete the application, it is not a guarantee that the College is able to submit your application to Goldwater.